peterkinget/MOSbiusBook/6a_experiments/experiments.md

 <!-- * Familiarize yourself with the MOSbius platform by building the blinky and/or ring oscillator experiments -->

 **Experiments**

+*NOTE:* The experiments described here do not require using the on-chip switch matrix and only use external wiring.
+This simplifies the logistics of running the labs.

 ```{tableofcontents}
 ```